yariv1025/SQL-injection/README.md

 This project will present you a vulnerable Website for SQL injection attacks.<br>
-SQL injection is the vulnerability that results when you give an attacker the ability to influence the Structured Query Language (SQL) queries that an<br>
-application passes to a back-end database.
+SQL injection is the vulnerability that results when you give an attacker the ability to influence the Structured Query Language (SQL) queries that an application passes to a back-end database.

 By being able to influence what is passed to the database, the attacker can leverage the syntax and capabilities of SQL itself, as well as the power and